 Volunteering at events is a good way of getting experience in event management.

-- ServiceIQ website - information about the National Certificate and National Diploma in Tourism Conventions and Incentives
+- ServiceIQ website - information about travel and tourism qualifications

 There are no specific secondary educational requirements, but useful subjects include English, maths, economics, accounting and business studies.